raizoken23/retention_integration/README.md

 ## Release Process

 1. Update the version in `pyproject.toml`
-2. Run `make dev` && `make test`, as well as benchmarks if applicable
+2. Run `python3 -m pytest tests/` and benchmarks if applicable
 3. Run `make release-test` to build & push to Test PyPI for all Python targets
 4. Run `make release` to build & push to PyPI for all Python targets